 We know that our passengers have questions about how COVID-19 is impacting the airport and what DEN is doing to prevent the spread of the coronavirus.
 The safety and well-being of our passengers and employees is our number-one priority.
-In an effort to ensure that passengers feel comfortable while traveling, DEN has made several proactive enhancements to our facility and our cleaning procedures.
-Below is information on what the airport is doing, travel impacts and operational impacts.
-This information is updated on a regular basis as information becomes available.
+Click here to learn the steps DEN has taken to protect passengers and employees and how travelers can travel safely through DEN.